-Second, our paper is related to the vast literature on international monetary policy cooperation.
-Oudiz and Sachs (1984) is an early example.
-Obstfeld and Rogoff (2002), Benigno and Benigno (2003) and Corsetti and Pesenti (2005) study international monetary policy cooperation using new-Keynesian open-economy models.6 In these frameworks, the gains from cooperation arise because individual countries have an incentive to manipulate their terms of trade at the expenses of the rest of the world.
-In our model, terms of trade are constant and independent of government policy, and hence terms of trade externalities are absent.
-Canzoneri et al. (2005) and Tille (2002) consider the gains from cooperation in multi-sector economies subject to sectoral shocks.
+5See also Bodenstein et al. (2020), Egorov and Mukhin (2020), Jeanne (2021) and Auclert et al. (2023) for some recent contributions to this literature.

+multi-sector economies subject to sectoral shocks.
 Their focus is on asymmetric shocks, while we study a scenario in which the whole world is hit by a reallocation shock.
 Moreover, the source of gains from cooperation emphasized by our paper is, to the best of our knowledge, novel compared to the existing literature.
+In an interesting recent paper, Bianchi and Coulibaly (2024) generalize our framework in several dimensions, and provide further insights on the gains from monetary policy cooperation.
 Our model is also connected to some recent works studying international spillovers in times of secular stagnation (Caballero et al., 2021; Eggertsson et al., 2016; Fornaro and Romei, 2019).
 These papers consider a global economy in which demand is scarce and inflation is low.
 Instead, we analyse a scenario in which global demand is strong and inflation is high.